vatsjijj/sowm-dots/README.md

 ## dotfiles
-dotfiles for my configuration of arch linux.
+dotfiles for my configuration of arch linux. (sowm)

 ## why